Kanban-Zai/kanban-zai-version-1.0/core.md

 #### NORM:CONSENSUS

-Core consensus requires an agreement of a quorum the mustered team members about the direction the team should be taking.
+Core consensus requires an agreement of a quorum of the mustered team members about the direction the team should be taking.
+Negative votes, and the reasons for them must be journaled.

 ### SETTINGS

-## Cadence
+#### Cadence

 Value: undefined

 Equivalent to a sprint in agile

+#### Speed Limit

+Value: 1

+How many cards in play simultaneously.

 #### egos (READONLY)

 Required Value: off